 The longer usage life means that maintenance costs are significantly lower for a galvanized steel plumbing system.
 Moreover, other pipe protection methods are costly as compared to galvanization.

-Top-quality galvanized steel nipples have finer threading on both ends than normal iron pipes.
+Top-quality galvanized steel nipples have finer threading on both ends than regular iron pipes.
 The threading is well-defined, ensuring that pipes attaching to the steel nipples can be screwed or unscrewed quickly and reliably.
 This ensures a tighter fit and makes the plumbing system leakproof.